 And one Baxter bi-manual robot with ROS interface, which although a research machine, is available for final year projects.

-For learning control theory we have fifteen pole-balancing robots for 2nd/3rd year for control theory.
+For learning control theory we have fifteen pole-balancing robots for the second/third year for control theory.

 And 20 buggies for Robot Software Engineering with Arduino Uno, Pi 3 and Android phones to support distributed development with ROS.
 And finally 40 e-pucks.